Alexintosh/Awesome-Ionic/README.md

 #Awesome Ionic
-A curated list of amazingly awesome Ionic libraries, resources and solutions.
+A curated list of awesome Ionic libraries, resources and solutions.

 ## Table of Contents